UX/UI Designer

 Journey (2012)

-• Environmental Storytelling that sets the tone and mood
+Environmental storytelling that helped establish the tone and mood

 Journey, Thatgamecompany